Causes of rain. Why is it raining? Why is it raining

 • puddles.

-Water begins to evaporate and rise gradually upwards, forming those same clouds.
-It is difficult to think that such a miracle can be so simply explained.
+The water begins to evaporate and rise gradually upward, forming those same clouds.
+It’s hard to think that such a miracle can be explained so simply.

 What is acid rain

-Acid rain is an extremely unpleasant thing and it is best never to encounter such a phenomenon.
-Such rain is any precipitation that has arisen as a result of air pollution with nitrogen oxides, sulfur oxides and other acidic oxides.
-How does acid rain appear?
+Acid rain is an extremely unpleasant thing and it is better to never encounter such a phenomenon.
+Such rain is called any precipitation that occurs as a result of air pollution with nitrogen oxides, sulfur oxides and others. acid oxides.
+How does it appear acid rain?
 Basically, you can say “thank you” for such a negative phenomenon to various enterprises producing cars, heat and electricity.

 Places on Earth where they don't know about rain

 Many scientists believe that there are no such places.
-Even in the hottest deserts, at least once a year and at least a couple of minutes there will be a little rain.
+Even in the hottest deserts there will be a little rain at least once a year and at least for a couple of minutes.
 But there is the wettest place on the planet: the village of Mosinram in India.
-It does not rain there every day without stopping, but the annual rainfall makes people recognize that in this area there will be no need to suffer from water shortages.
+It doesn't rain continuously there every day, but the annual rainfall makes people admit that in this area they won't have to suffer from water shortages.

 Comments0

-We have all had the opportunity to watch rain at least once in our lives.
-Whether it is small, slightly dripping, or torrential, generously watering nature.
-Let's try to explain why it rains?
-Rain is the name given to precipitation that falls from clouds in the form of water droplets.
+We all have had the opportunity to observe rain at least once in our lives.
+Be it small, slightly dripping, or torrential, generously watering nature.
+Let me try to explain why it is raining?
+Rain is precipitation that falls from clouds in the form of water droplets.

-Rain can be barely noticeable, but it can be, on the contrary, torrential, frightening.
+The rain can be barely noticeable, but on the contrary, it can be torrential and frightening.
 Kinds:

 • drizzling;